UPPMAX/R-python-julia-matlab-HPC/docs/index.rst

 .. admonition:: Cluster-specific approaches

    - The course is a cooperation between UPPMAX (Rackham, Snowy, Bianca) and HPC2N (Kebnekaise) and will focus on the compute systems at both centres.
-   - Although there are differences we will this time not have seperate sessions.
+   - Although there are differences we will only have few seperate sessions.
+   - Most participants will use UPPMAX's systems for the course, as Kebnekaise is only for local (UmU, IRF, MIUN, SLU, LTU) users.

 Preliminary schedule